metaleap/go-tinylang/README.md

-more desirable in a language such as Haskell (*and* when targeting *embedded* DSLs), in Go (and targeting lexed-and-parsed instead of embedded languages) it soon necessitates tedious-read-and-write code bloat — as it turns out, much of the "almost-magic" convenience of tagless-final is truly afforded by the expressive power of Haskell's type-classes and parametric polymorphism, and so to transfer the idea to a very-low-level language
+more desirable in a language such as Haskell (*and* when targeting *embedded* DSLs), in Go (and targeting lexed-and-parsed instead of embedded languages) it soon necessitates tedious-to-read-and-write code bloat — as it turns out, much of the "almost-magic" convenience of tagless-final is truly afforded by the expressive power of Haskell's type-classes and parametric polymorphism, and so to transfer the idea to a very-low-level language